leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modifiers/deform/armature.rst

    Vertex Groups
-      When enabled, bones of a given name will deform points which belong to :doc:`vertex groups </modeling/meshes/properties/vertex_groups/index>` of the same name. e.g. a bone named "forearm", will only affect the points in the "forearm" vertex group.
+      When enabled, bones of a given name will deform points which belong to :doc:`vertex groups </modeling/meshes/properties/vertex_groups/index>` of the same name.
+      E.g. a bone named "forearm", will only affect the points in the "forearm" vertex group.

       The influence of one bone on a given point is controlled by the weight of this point in the relevant group.
       A much more precise method than *Bone Envelopes*, but also generally longer to set up.